 Understanding Rotational Diets

 A rotational diet involves feeding your dog a variety of food versus the same type of food continuously.
-Meaning if your dog always eats a kibble recipe, you’ll switch between other varieties of dog food like air dried, canned, and rolled, or different kibble recipes.
+Meaning if your dog always eats a kibble recipe, you’ll switch between other varieties of dog food like air dried, rolled, or different kibble recipes.
+You can also choose to mix and match all three of these dog foods at meal time.

 This rotation can occur on a schedule you’re comfortable with and one that works best with your dog –– bi-weekly, monthly, etc. We’ll get more into how to transition through each diet later on in the blog.